 - TEXT: Unlimted in Europe and 1000 worldwide

-- USED AS MOBILE HOTSPOT?: Yes
+- CAN BE USED AS A MOBILE HOTSPOT?: Yes

 - CREDIT VALID FOR: 14 Days

-The Orange Holiday Europe plan is good because it gives you a lot of mobile data for a decent price but the only possible drawback is the 14 day validity period — which doesn’t matter if your trip is less than two weeks.
+The Orange Holiday Europe plan is good because it gives you a lot of mobile data for a decent price but the only possible drawback is the 14-day validity period — which doesn’t matter if your trip is less than two weeks.
 That said, you can buy an extra 10GB of credit after the two weeks are up for around $25.

 If you need less data and want to save a little money, check out the $30 Orange Holiday plan that gives you 8GB of data for 14 days.